 Sometimes racism comes in a very direct, flagrant way.
-But other times it is far more subtle – and possibly even repetitive in nature.
+But other times it is far more subtle – and possibly even repetitive.
 Racist behavior in the workplace, whether direct or indirect, can cause a work environment to become difficult, or even impossible.
 It is also illegal.

 Racial bias or discrimination may not be as obvious or in-your-face as it has been in years past, but it is still quite pervasive in the workplace.
 Perhaps you were passed over for a promotion in favor of someone less qualified and of a different race.
 Maybe you applied for a job that you were qualified for and were refused employment while the job sat open.

 Racial discrimination can take on many different forms.
 Regardless of how discrimination is displayed, racial discrimination in any form is illegal in the workplace.

 If you have found yourself the victim of a racially charged incident in the workplace, you may have a cause of action.
 In order to determine if you have a case and how best to proceed, you should consult an experienced employment discrimination attorney right away.

 If you are a victim of race discrimination at your workplace, our compassionate and experienced Pittsburgh Work Discrimination Lawyers can help.
 We offer free case evaluations to anyone who feels they have been discriminated against in the course of their employment.

 We can fight to get you the compensation you deserve for the mistreatment you endured and to also hold those accountable for their unacceptable and illegal behavior.
 We do not collect any fees unless we win compensation for you.